dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/ci-cd-in-serverless.md

 <Tabs groupId="method">
 <TabItem value="GitHub" label="With GitHub">

-If you're a GitHub user, our predefined workflows are the fastest way to get started.
-It uses a GitHub app and GitHub Actions to set up a repo containing skeleton code and configuration consistent with Dagster+'s best practices with a single click.

-When you create a new Dagster+ organization, you'll be prompted to choose Serverless or Hybrid deployment.
-Once activated, our GitHub integration will scaffold a new git repo for you with Serverless and Branch Deployments already configured.
-Pushing to the `main` branch will deploy to your `prod` Serverless deployment.
-Pull requests will spin up ephemeral [branch deployments](/dagster-plus/deployment/branch-deployments) using the Serverless agent.
+If you're a GitHub user, with a single click our GitHub app with GitHub Actions can set up a repo containing skeleton code and configuration for you consistent with Dagster+'s best practices.
+Pushing your code changes to the `main` branch will automatically deploy them to your `prod` Serverless deployment.
+Pull requests will spin up ephemeral [branch deployments](/dagster-plus/deployment/branch-deployments) that you can view in the Dagster+ UI for previewing and testing.

 :::note
 **If you are importing a Dagster project that's in an existing GitHub repo:**